scumjr/headless-fde/README.md

     BusyBox v1.22.1 (Ubuntu 1:1.22.0-19ubuntu2) built-in shell (ash) Enter 'help' for a list of built-in commands.

+One can use the `unlock` command (thanks to `conf/crypt_unlock.sh`) to unlock the disk.
+If a valid passphrase is entered, you'll be disconnected and the system will boot:

     # unlock
     Please unlock disk sda5_crypt:
       WARNING: Failed to connect to lvmetad.
 Falling back to device scanning.